89z/autumn/content/convert-radix/index.md

 ---
 title: Convert radix
 categories: [number]
-tags: [d, go, javascript, nim, php, python, rust]
+tags: [d, go, javascript, nim, php, python]
 ---

 Some faster bitwise operations could be used, but these functions allow to